-The City currently has four city-owned structural controls within the MS4 boundary limits (see Figure 2: Structural Controls).
-The City will monitor the addition of any City owned/ maintained structural controls.
+Currently, there are seven city-owned structural controls within the MS4 boundary limits (see Table 2: Structural Controls).
+A map of the structural controls can be found in Figure 2: Structural Controls.
+The City will monitor the addition of any city-owned/ maintained structural controls and include them in the annual report.